Introduction to Construction Project Management

 What is Construction Project Management (CPM)?

 Construction Project management can be defined as supervision, guidance, and regulation of a project from an early stage to its completion by maintaining effective communication within the project team.
 The main objective is to provide the client with a viable project under the given budget and timeline.
-The scope of CPM is also further divided like commercial, residential, industrial and heavy civil.
+The scope of CPM is also further divided into commercial, residential, industrial and heavy civil.

 Roles and Challenges as a Construction Project Manager

-- Making an Effective Communication Channel:
+Making an Effective Communication Channel

-“Studies show that when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average project managers only spend 8-12%”
+“Studies show that when it comes to spending time on human-related activities, about 10% of high-quality project managers spend 60-80% of their work on these factors while average project managers only spend 8-12%.”